damianhakert/damianhakert.github.io/source/posts/2016-09-06-resolving-merge-conflicts-from-the-gitlab-ui.html.md

 If you can't resolve merge conflicts within GitLab, that means that any merge request with a conflict needs to be checked out locally, resolved locally, pushed back, and merged.
-That's a hassle and can't be done without having some git tools installed locally.
+That's a hassle and can't be done without having some Git tools installed locally.
 At GitLab, we want [everyone to be able to collaborate on all digital content][vision], and that means not having to install special tools whenever possible.